Amphaal/rpgrpz/README.md

 ## RPG-RPZ is mutating !
 ![Build Status](https://github.com/Amphaal/rpgrpz/blob/master/resources/transition.png)

 The Alpha stage of RPG-RPZ is over since the 1.0.0 release.
 Thus, this repository will be in maintenance mode and will not implement more functionalities.
-The definitive version of RPG-RPZ is now available through https://github.com/Amphaal/Understory.
+The future and definitive version of RPG-RPZ will be available through https://github.com/Amphaal/Understory.

 ## License
     RPG-RPZ